ChessLogical/chesslogical/README.md

-# Rust Lang is god.
+# Rust lang is god.

 I have done lots of different things via polymorphic handles-, never for money and always with integrity.